- The Best Adjustable Kettlebell

 - Shape may limit range of motion for petite users

-From almost the moment I laid eyes on it, Bowflex was the clear winner for best adjustable kettlebell.
+From almost the moment I laid eyes on it, the Bowflex adjustable kettlebell was the clear winner.
 Many of the other kettlebells were hard to adjust and had design flaws that limited my ability to use them.
 But this one was a breeze from start to finish.
 Plus, it gets bonus points for its aesthetically pleasing black-and-red design.

 The Bowflex was comfortable and safe in virtually any position.
 Where others had hard edges that dug into my forearms during moves like snatches, shoulder presses, and front rack squats and lunges, the Bowflex’s smooth surface allowed me to perform them with ease.